Black = Robin Murphy

 Or people will say, “I’m too busy to treat acutes.”
 Well, it’s untreated emergencies and acutes that create the chronics!
 They’re the first line of defense.
 So, I think homeopathy needs to be refocused on epidemics, diseases, etc. as well as psychological problems.
 Homeopathy needs to be more diverse than just one and two hour sessions, long cases and repertorizing.

 I always say that if a psychological issue came with the complaint, then it’s very important and the remedy has to cover it!
-But if the psychological issue is a constant and predates the complaint, then it has nothing to do with the complaint and you can’t base your acute prescription on it, you can’t call it the “mental concomitant” in the case!
+But if the psychological issue is a constant and predates the complaint, then it has nothing to do with the complaint, and you can’t base your acute prescription on it!

 Layers And Hering’s Law

 Or, you have to clear the complaint out first and address the psychological issue afterwards.
 And Hahnemann and Hering…everybody talked about layers!
 As we go through life, certain remedy layers are laid on us.
 So the idea is that if a Calc-carb. child has a grief at age 10 and picks up a Nat-mur. layer, and then later he injures his back?
 He may now need Rhus tox!

 So Hering’s Law dictates that we need to give Rhus tox as our first remedy (“Healing takes place in reverse order”), followed by Nat-mur, and finally the last thing you treat is the constitution.
 That means you’ve cleared away all the stuff that’s accumulated in your life; now you have a clear shot at your constitution!
 Today the word “constitution” just means “treat the whole person”.